Let's turn to the lighter side of the news. No animals were harmed in the making of this film...

 He felt that such an experiment was inevitable for a supercivilization.

-If it didn't happen by now, then in meant that humanity never evolved that far and we're doomed to a short lifespan as a species, he argued.
+If it didn't happen by now, that meant humanity never evolved that far and we're doomed to a short lifespan as a species, he argued.

 To extrapolate further, I'd suggest that artificial intelligent entities descended from us would be curious about looking back in time by simulating the universe of their biological ancestors.